orik22/heroku-buildpack-tor/README.md

+# I'm not maintaining this.
+Use a fork.

+* [this one](https://github.com/hernanex3/heroku-buildpack-tor) has caching and integrity checking.
+There are others.

 # Tor Hidden Service Buildpack for Heroku

 This buildpack sets up a Tor hidden service for your app on Heroku.